How to Find Homeowners Who Have Missed a Mortgage Payment

 One consideration you need to think about are homeowners who have a second mortgage.
 You only want to work with sellers who are late on their first mortgage.
 If the homeowner has a second mortgage and is late on that too, then this is a deal killer.
 The second mortgage tends to have a higher interest rate and there will be a lien on the home until it’s paid off.
 So if you’re running a search and you can filter out homes with a second mortgage, absolutely do that.
 Otherwise, it’s going to cost you more money to make this deal work and there might not be enough profits for this deal to work.

-If paying back a mortgage to get it back to current is too big of an investment for you, I invite you to download my unlimited funding kit.
+If paying back a mortgage to get it back to current is too big of an investment for you, I invite you to download my Investor Kit.